AurMad/STOCfree/README.md

 library(devtools)
 ```

-and install the STOCfree package:
+In order to install (or update) the STOCfree package, run the following
+line:

 ``` r
 install_github("AurMad/STOCfree")